louannl/meal-planner/README.md

 ## File structure notes

-1. Assets: This folder contains all the media seets, such as imgaes, videos, json files etc.
+1. Assets: This folder contains all the media, such as images, videos, json files etc.
 2. Components: This folder contains all the presentational/stateless components
 3. Container: Contains all the stateful components
 4. Hoc: Higher order components: special types of components which wrap conventional features